olcf/olcf-user-docs/software/viz_tools/paraview.rst

 Additional Resources
 ====================

-* The `ParaView at OLCF Tutorial <https://kmorel.gitlab.io/pv-tutorial-olcf-2022/>`__ highlights how to get started on Andes with example datasets.
+* The `ParaView on Frontier tutorial <https://github.com/olcf/dva-training-series/tree/main/paraview_2024>`__ highlights how to get started on OLCF systems with example datasets.
 * The `Official ParaView User's Guide <https://docs.paraview.org/en/latest/>`__ and the `Python API Documentation <https://www.paraview.org/paraview-docs/latest/python/>`__ contain all information regarding the GUI and Python interfaces.